 I’m happy to help represent BSC in the United States and around the world and I look forward to some great conversations and collaborations.

-Professor of Criminology, Raksha Shakti University, Gandhinagar, Gujarat, India and President, South Asian Society of Criminology and Victimology, (SASCV), India.
+Principal Director & Professor of Criminology and Crime Sciences, International Institute of Crime & Security Sciences (IICSS), Bengaluru, Karnataka, India and President, South Asian Society of Criminology and Victimology, (SASCV), India.

 Personal message: Though I have many interests in the field of Criminology, I am presently contributing more to the fields of Cyber Criminology and Victimology.
 I am the Founder of the academic discipline ‘Cyber Criminology’ (founded 2007) and Perspective ‘Cyber Victimology (created 2015).
 In 2013, I won the prestigious “National Academy of Sciences, India (NASI) – SCOPUS Young Scientist Award 2012 – Social Sciences” in a stiff competition.
 The Key notes given by the panellists in support of my award were: ‘Pioneering and collaborative research work, Clarity and grasp on the subject work domain and high awareness of related contemporary issues.’
 My first direct interaction with the members of BSC was in 2009, while I was a Commonwealth Fellow at the Centre for Criminal Justice Studies, School of Law, University of Leeds.
 Also, as the founding President of the South Asian Society of Criminology and Victimology (SASCV) (founded 2009 www.sascv.org), I had the privilege to interact with many of the members of the BSC and their response and support to SASCV was very impressive.
-In addition, as the Publisher and Editor-in-Chief of two international open access journals i.e., International Journal of Cyber Criminology (founded 2007 www.cybercrimejournal.com) and International Journal of Criminal Justice Sciences (founded 2006 www.ijcjs.com ), I always received great support from BSC members as either members of the Editorial Advisory Board or peer reviewers.
 I deem it a great honour to be an International Ambassador of BSC.
 As an International Ambassador of BSC, I sincerely believe to enhance my collaborations with British Academia and will try to take the BSC’s principles to my international networks.
-To know more about me and my works, please visit http://www.jaishankar.org
+To know more about me and my works, please visit https://www.jaishankar.org / https://www.icssinstitute.org

 - Published: Jaishankar K. (Ed.)
 (2019).
 Routledge Handbook of South Asian Criminology.
 Abingdon, Oxon: Routledge.
 ISBN: 9781482260458.